 Posted October 2, 2018

-With reports like Facebook’s leak of 50 million user credentials happening on a weekly basis, it can seem as if data breaches, hacking, and Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. are becoming the new normal.
-And with cyber criminals continuing to find success by utilizing the same tactics year after year – Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers., social engineering, Malware: Software that is intended to damage or disable computers and computer systems. – to infiltrate an organization, it makes sense.
+With reports like Facebook’s leak of 50 million user credentials happening on a weekly basis, it can seem as if data breaches, hacking, and ransomware are becoming the new normal.
+And with cyber criminals continuing to find success by utilizing the same tactics year after year – phishing, social engineering, malware – to infiltrate an organization, it makes sense.